Zenofex/Hacker_Pager_AI_Experiment/wireshark/meshtastic/README.md

 # Installation Instructions

+Please make sure to follow all the steps or you will see a lot of errors.

 1. Copy the meshtastic/ directory to the plugins/ directory of Wireshark's "personal configuration folder".
   * The location of this folder varies by system: https://www.wireshark.org/docs/wsug_html_chunked/ChAppFilesConfigurationSection.html
   * You may need to create a plugins/ subdirectory in this folder if it doesn't already exist.
   * On Windows, this will look like: C:\Users\YOUR_USERNAME\AppData\Roaming\Wireshark\plugins\meshtastic
+  * On Mac, /Users/YOUR_USERNAME/.config/wireshark/plugins/meshtastic

 2. Open Wireshark.